k-xvin/portfolio-11ty/src/content/tech/foodpool.md

     * such as the Google Spreadsheet/Script/Forms prototype.
 * Fun fact: before we called it `Foodpool`, we called it `Onthego`.
 * Feel free to shoot me an email or message if you want to talk about anything here!
+* I wrote this post on 01/02/2023, but I dated it earlier to better fit the chronological order of projects.